ngctramnl/Hotel-bookings/README.md

 * Identify the market segments that generate the largest number of bookings, and where these bookings are made

 ## Conclusions
+* Online channel has the most number of bookings
+* The group of guests who typically make early bookings do not have children
+* The online segment generates the largest number of bookings, and these bookings are made for city hotels
-* The plot reveals that bookings with children tend to have a shorter lead time, and bookings with 3 children have a significantly shorter lead time (<200 days)
-* So, promotions targeting families can be made closer to the valid booking dates
+* The plot reveals that bookings with children tend to have a shorter lead time, and bookings with 3 children have a significantly shorter lead time (<200 days).
+So, promotions targeting families can be made closer to the valid booking dates